 Too Cool for School: Young Teachers and Dress Code Infractions

-In my day, time upon time before Beyonce and Iggy Azalea, everyone readily identified ‘teacher’ clothes as garments purchased from the Sear’s or Spiegel catalogues, Casual Corner, Dillard’s or M. M. Cohn’s retail stores.
+In my day, time upon time before Cardi B and Meg the Stallion, everyone readily identified ‘teacher’ clothes as garments purchased from the Sear’s or Spiegel catalogues, Casual Corner, Dillard’s or M. M. Cohn’s retail stores.
 You know…the ugly floral and animal print blouses and baggy slacks in the Misses or career gal section?

 In 2013, the Little Rock School District in Arkansas revised the dress code for teachers under much heated debate, vociferous ridicule and fiery resistance.
 The more salacious details flooding national news outlets included:

 Foundational garments shall be worn and not visible with respect to color, style, and/or fabric